Update: The Chase Ink Bold card is no longer available.

 - Type Of Business: Sole Proprietor (if the business is run by just one person).

 - Nature of Business: Select the option which fits in best with your business.
-For example, if you sell crafts online, I’d choose “retail” or choose “other” if none of the categories describe your business.
+For example, if you sell merchandise online, I’d choose “retail” or choose “other” if none of the categories describe your business.

-- Number of Employees: You have at least 1 employee (yourself) if you are a sole proprietor, so select “1.″
+- Number of Employees: You have at least 1 employee (yourself) if you are a sole proprietor, so select “1.″ Or enter the total number of employees in your business.

 - Annual Business Revenue/Sales: Enter the total amount you receive annually for selling your products.
-It can be zero, but don’t fib!

 It is very important to fill out all information in credit card applications truthfully.
 It is much better to say that you have no annual sales than to enter a fictitious amount.
 In her last business card application, Emily entered revenue of less than $100 and was still approved for the card.